-Only calculators on the approvable non-programmable calculator list can be approved by the Student Centre.
+Only calculators on the below Approvable non-programmable calculator list can be approved for use by the Student Centre.
 This list is updated by the NSW Board of Studies to be in line with the Assessment Procedures 2011.

-If you had your calculator approved before the end of Semester 1 2017, and the sticker is still intact, you can continue to use it without needing to get it approved again.
-This applies even if your calculator isn't on the current list.
+If you have previously had your calculator approved and the sticker is still intact, you can continue to use it even if it isn't on the current list.

 You can borrow an approved non-programmable calculator from the Students' Representative Council office, subject to availability.

-If you've previously had your calculator approved and the sticker is still intact, you can continue to use it without needing to get it approved again.
+If you're calculator has previously been approved and the sticker is still intact you can continue to use it in exams.

 The Student Centre cannot approve: